-Greece: ADMIE additional stake sale delayed by the pandemic6.
-May 2020. / SEE Energy News
+Greece: ADMIE additional stake sale delayed by the pandemic, SEE Energy News

 Privatization procedure for the sale of an additional stake in electricity transmission system operator ADMIE could not be resumed for at least another two to three months as a result of the negative impact of the pandemic on international markets, according to the Ministry of Energy.

 However, prior to the sale, a legislative revision is needed to lift a restriction imposed by the previous Government which forbids the state’s stake in ADMIE to fall below 51 %.
 An amendment ending this restriction has been included in a draft bill covering environmental and renewable energy issued, which will be submitted to the Parliament for ratification soon.